Last Updated on September 24, 2022

 According to the International Journal of Chemical and Biochemical Sciences, the active compounds in anise have antioxidant, anticancer, anti-inflammatory, and antimicrobial properties (source: IJCBS).

 A systematic review published in BMC Complementary Medicine and Therapies found that anise is safe to use in pregnancy in average food amounts.
 However, if you are taking the anticoagulant or blood thinner, Warfarin (or Coumadin), consuming anise may impact the action of the medication while you are pregnant (source: BMC)

 Therefore, avoid consuming star anise in any form if you are on Warfarin, or speak with your physician.

-No sufficient evidence suggests that star anise in supplemental or medicinal amounts is safe or effective for pregnant women.
-Therefore, only use star anise in food and seasoning amounts during pregnancy.
+No sufficient evidence suggests that anise in supplemental or medicinal amounts is safe or effective for pregnant women.
+Therefore, only use it in food and seasoning amounts during pregnancy.

 Is Five-Spice Safe When Pregnant?